Penguin Place logo

 Do Eastern Rockhopper Penguins and Erect-crested Penguins live in the same area?

-Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island.
-Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand).
+No, their ranges do not overlap.
+Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island, while Erect-crested Penguins live in Bounty Islands, Antipodes Islands (New Zealand).
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons